 What are my obligations when installing hose connections?

 Fire protection installers must ensure only new compatible/compliant hose connections are purchased and installed.
-The hose connections must satisfy the Standard of performance applicable to the given building (e.g. AS 2419.4 if the building meets NCC 2022 or later, or NEN 3374 if the building is pre-NCC 2022).
+The hose connections must satisfy the Standard of performance applicable to the given building, as identified by the building's fire safety schedule.

-Section 1.5 and Table C1of AS 2419.4 recognise equivalent international standards, therefore any Storz complying with NEN 3374 would also comply with AS 2419.4 when demonstrated through product conformity.
+It should be noted that Section 1.5 and Table C1 of AS 2419.4 recognise equivalent international standards, therefore any Storz complying with NEN 3374 would also comply with AS 2419.4 when demonstrated through product conformity.

-Note: AS 2419.4 was developed and referenced by the current NCC to address Storz not meeting any minimum design standard.
+Note: AS 2419.4 was developed and referenced by the current NCC to address Storz which did not meet any minimum design standard.

 What are my obligations when maintaining hose connections?